Federer chases history in Rotterdam

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ROTTERDAM: Roger Federer will target a return to the top of the rankings as the Rotterdam World Tennis tournament starts on Monday, with the Swiss aiming to become the oldest number one player in ATP history.
+ROTTERDAM, Netherlands: Roger Federer will target a return to the top of the rankings as the Rotterdam World Tennis tournament starts today (Monday), with the Swiss aiming to become the oldest number one player in ATP history.

-ROTTERDAM: Roger Federer will target a return to the top of the rankings as the Rotterdam World Tennis tournament starts on Monday, with the Swiss aiming to become the oldest number one player in ATP history.
+ROTTERDAM, Netherlands: Roger Federer will target a return to the top of the rankings as the Rotterdam World Tennis tournament starts today (Monday), with the Swiss aiming to become the oldest number one player in ATP history.

 Comments